Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Getting Started
 First, this set of utils is written and tested with Python3.6.
 If you are using and older version, you will likely see syntax errors.
-Unfortuntately, I don't know how to catch a syntax error, so if you have issues, just execute:
+Unfortunately, I don't know how to catch a syntax error, so if you have issues, just execute:
 ```
 ./amdgpu-chk
 ```
 and it should display a message indicating any Python or Kernel incompatibilities.
-You will also notice that there is a minumum version of the Kernel that supports these features, but be warned, I have only tested it with 4.15.
+You will also notice that there is a minimum version of the Kernel that supports these features, but be warned, I have only tested it with 4.15.
 There have been amdgpu features implemented over time that spans many releases of the kernel, so your experience in using these utilities with older kernels may not be ideal.